-We only visited Carlsbad for 3 full days, and this is absolutely not enough time.
+We visited Carlsbad for 3 full days in 2018, and this is absolutely not enough time.
 Our trip was mostly devoted to Legoland but we had some time to look around Carlsbad area.
 Here are some attractions we recommend in Carlsbad.

 We had so much fun in Legoland.
 We spent 2 days there but still did not see the whole park.
 Here are some of our favorite things in Legoland.

 Legoland has an amazing number of brick statues.
 You would need a couple days to look through each of them.
 Our family’s favorite were the models of American cities.
 My three-year-old son circled around them at least 10 times and probably would have done more if we had not had to move on.
 The Legoland hotel, where we were staying, also had many fun creations including at least a dozen in our room.

 Legoland Themed Playgrounds

 Many of my friends have asked me how old your child needs to be to appreciate Legoland.
 I would say it is appropriate for early walkers and up; adults love Legoland too.
 Even if you think your kid is too young for rides, Legoland has many playgrounds targeted to different ages.
 For example, there are at least two Duplo playgrounds that are perfect for young toddlers.